McCook, Nebraska: Transportation

 The George Norris House in McCook is listed in the National Register of Historic Places.

 Highway

-McCook sits on 3 important US Highway routes.
-The north-south road is U.S. Route 83 which travels north 14.5 miles from the Kansas border to South Dakota via North Platte (where it meets Interstate 80 and Valentine.
-US6 and US34 are cosigned through McCook travelling east-west.
+McCook sits on three important US Highway routes.
+The north-south road is U.S. Route 83 which travels north 14.5 mi from the Kansas border to South Dakota via North Platte (where it meets Interstate 80 and Valentine.
+U.S. 6 and U.S. 34 are cosigned through McCook travelling east-west.
 U.S. Route 34 serves as a connection to Colorado and Denver to the West and is a key in state link to Lincoln via a number of other mid-sized Nebraska cities such as Holdrege, Hastings, Grand Island, and Seward.
 U.S. Route 6 traveling west splits from US34 15 miles out of town and heads Northwest to Colorado.
 Traveling east it splits from US34 at Hastings and is an alternate route for I-80 to Omaha and Lincoln.

 Rail

 Amtrak, the national passenger rail system, provides service through McCook, operating its California Zephyr daily in both directions between Chicago and Emeryville (Oakland), California, with stops in Omaha, Lincoln, and Hastings.
 The service stops at McCook station.